 You can succeed in school and achieve your dreams.
 It won’t be easy, but you can do it.
 Now that you have overcome your dependency on alcohol or drugs, your future is bright.
 Going back to school is the right thing to do for so many reasons; once you earn your degree, you’ll be glad that you did for the rest of your life.
 Good luck!

 Are you struggling with an active addiction?
 At Clear Sky Recovery, we want to help you to take the first steps on your recovery from drug or alcohol dependence.
-Our ibogaine detox treatment is ancient yet innovative, and has helped countless individuals make a new start.
+Our ibogaine therapy is ancient yet innovative, and has helped countless individuals make a new start.
 Our staff is experienced and effective, our facility is beautiful and tropical, and we are standing by to answer your questions.
 Please contact us today.